Professor: Stull (Director)

 Centered in the social science division, the concentration in public policy and urban affairs represents an interdisciplinary approach to the study of social problems and public policy in contemporary industrial societies.
 It encourages students to focus on and get involved in the significant policy-related problems confronting their generation, prepares students to think from the perspective of policy makers, and promotes public service.
-The concentration is open to all students, but naturally complements study in anthropology- sociology, economics, human development and social relations, and political science.
+The concentration is open to all students, but naturally complements study in anthropology- sociology, economics, and political science.

 Number of Units